benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-15-generic-unification-with-sawmill.md

 }
 ```

-Don't solve one problem.
-Solve them all!
-We're going to implement unification without reference to any specific term syntax (Prolog or otherwise), using only the methods on `IUnifiable`.
 For example, here's a LINQ query which finds all of the variables mentioned anywhere in a term.
 It uses `SelfAndDescendants` together with `AsVariable` to find the nodes which were in fact variables.

 ```csharp
 public static ImmutableHashSet<string> Variables<T>(this T value) where T : IUnifiable<T>